VladCiobanuProgramming/RoomScape/README.md

-Deleted most of the ReadME cause it was AI slop just play the game and go through the rooms.
+Deleted most of the ReadME cause it was AI slop just fight monsters as you go through rooms

 ### Steps to Compile and Run